erl987/remoteweatheraccess/README.md

 * Google Cloud Run
 * Cloud-SQL (Postgres)
 * Google Secrets (for storing the database credentials)
-* Google VPC-connector (to connect GAE backend and SQL-database)

 The Cloud Run configuration files `google_cloud_run/backend.yaml` and `google_cloud_run/frontend.yaml` are examples showing how the server can be configured as two separate services `backend` and `frontend`.
 It is necessary to adjust